kerpsondev/mLicense-SDK/README.md

 All operations can be performed synchronously as well as asynchronously.
 <br>

-⚠️**Note**: Currently delete and get by id do not work due to errors on the mLicense side.
+⚠️**Note**: Currently delete do not work due to errors on the mLicense side.

 ## 💙 Lets start